VUnit/vunit/docs/check/user_guide.rst

    :alt:

 ``check_stable`` can handle one clock cycle windows and back-to-back windows.

+When ``allow_restart`` is ``false`` ``check_stable`` will ignore additional start events in the window.
+When ``allow_restart`` is ``true`` a new window is started if a new start event appears before the end event.
-If a second window is started before the previous is completed the second start event will be ignored and the window will be completed by the next end event.
+The previous window is implicitly closed in the clock cycle before the new start event.
+An end event will still close the window if it appears before a second start event.

 Next Check (check\_next)
 ^^^^^^^^^^^^^^^^^^^^^^^^